 Intelligence and good looks get an idea a long way, but wit gets them over the yellow line.

-If you think you've got what it takes, hit the links below and show us what you've got.
+If you think you've got what it takes, show us what you've got in the New Blood Awards.